Novel ways to help a fussy eater

 Having something that everyone is excited about can be a really positive experience.

-Although these sort of experiences can be fun, it’s also important that we don’t make them about eating.
+Although these sort of experiences can be fun, it’s also important that you don’t make them about eating.
 It’s not unusual for hesitant eaters to get all excited about making something, get to the end and not be able to eat it.

 Even as an adult we are drawn to beautifully presented food and having lots of different things to pick from can be fun.